Taiwan: Taipei City (Part 1/2)

 |

-over the intricate arrangement formed by the roofs of the temple buildings on
+the intricate arrangements formed by the roofs of the temple buildings located

 |